The Tonight Show Starring Jimmy Fallon: Ratings

-The debut episode of The Tonight Show Starring Jimmy Fallon averaged a 3.8 rating in adults 18–49 and 11.31 million viewers overall in Nielsen's fast-national estimates.
-This made it the second-largest audience for The Tonight Show since May 2009, behind Leno's final farewell two weeks earlier and the transition to Conan O'Brien nearly five years prior.
-The program's first full week averaged 8.490 million viewers, making it the franchise's most-watched week in 20 years.
-Following its premiere, The Tonight Show Starring Jimmy Fallon has consistently won its timeslot in ratings, routinely beating Late Show with David Letterman and Jimmy Kimmel Live!.
+The debut episode of The Tonight Show Starring Jimmy Fallon averaged a 3.8 rating in adults 18–49, the most coveted demographic, and 11.31 million viewers overall according to Nielsen; the program's first week averaged 8.49 million viewers, making it the franchise's most-watched week in 20 years.
+Following its premiere, Fallon consistently won its time slot in ratings, routinely beating Late Show with David Letterman and Jimmy Kimmel Live!.
 Despite this, the ratings for competitors never significantly fell, with Fallon winning due to a surge in younger viewers.
 In his first year as host, Fallon's Tonight Show improved on ratings delivered by his predecessor Jay Leno.
+The series' post-Super Bowl episode in 2015 averaged 9.8 million viewers, and the following week's shows from Los Angeles maintained their highest ratings since their premiere.
+A 2016 New York Times study of the 50 TV shows with the most Facebook Likes found that Tonight is more popular in cities than the countryside.